danielbradley/IxCompiler/README.md

 }
 ```

-The language has the following features:
+The language has the following characteristics:

 *   Instance and class members are declared/defined within a class block.
 *   Classes must indicate their visibility via public, private, etc.